kjolley/BIGSdb_documentation/dbase_setup.rst

  'University of Oxford, UK', 'admin', 'now', 'now', 1);

 If you are using built-in authentication, set the password for this user using the :ref:`add_user.pl <set_first_password>` script.
-This encrypts the password to a hash and stores this within the authentication database.
+This hashes the password and stores this within the authentication database.
 Other users can be added by the admin user from the curation interface accessible from http://your_website/cgi-bin/private/bigscurate.pl?db=test_db (or wherever you have located your bigscurate.pl script).